nalmeida/master-of-puppets/README.md

 ## CLI Options

 ```
-Options

   -h, --help                 Print out helpful information.
-  -l, --loglevel number    Log level.
+  -l, --loglevel Number      Log level.
 Default 0
                              0=Silent, 1=Important only, 2=All.
   -d, --domain String        Main domain to be tested.
-It is concatenated of the beginning of the each
+When set, it OVERRIDES the "doamin" parameter from
-                           "url" from the pages.json file.
-This parameter OVERRIDES the "doamin"
+                             the pages.json file.
+  -a, --auth String:String   username:password for the http authentication.
+When set, it OVERRIDES the
-                           parameter from the pages.json file.
+                             "authenticate" parameter from the pages.json file.
   -e, --headless Boolean     Set Puppeteer to run in the headless mode.
-Default uses the "headless"
+When set, it OVERRIDES the
-                           parameter from the setup.json file.
-This parameter OVERRIDES the "headless"
+                             "headless" parameter from the setup.json file.
-                           parameter from the pages.json file.
   -p, --pages String         The path to the pages.json file.
 Default option uses pages.json from the root
                              of the project.

 ```

 ## Config the __`setup.json`__